Indian benchmarks surrender gains as Kashmir jitters offset trade deal optimism

-India’s benchmark indexes erased gains to end flat on Tuesday as nervousness over tensions with Pakistan tempered optimism over a potential U.S. trade deal.
+MUMBAI: India’s benchmark indexes erased gains to end flat on Tuesday as nervousness over tensions with Pakistan tempered optimism over a potential US trade deal.

 The Nifty 50 rose 0.03% to 24,335.95, while the BSE Sensex added 0.09% to 80,288.38.
 Both benchmarks rose about 0.5% in early trade.